 A £6 million business support project will help SMEs in the Greater Manchester region to grow their business through the adoption Cyber Security practices, technology and innovation.

-Lancaster University will be provide the core programme to support the businesses participating in the Greater Manchester Cyber Foundry project.
-This programme will support 150 companies to develop new cyber security focused business growth and productivity strategies.
+Lancaster University will provide the core programme to support the businesses participating in the Greater Manchester Cyber Foundry project.
+This programme will support 150 high growth companies from the Greater Manchester area to develop new cyber security focused business growth and productivity strategies.

 Lancaster University is working with the University of Manchester, University of Salford and Manchester Metropolitan University as the lead organisation to deliver the three year project in the Great Manchester area.
 The project will work with over 150 companies to develop cyber security based business growth and productivity strategies, and 60 companies to develop new products and services.